THHN vs Romex Wire

 Romex® is a product from Southwire, a reputable cable and wire provider.
 The “NM-B” code refers to the wire’s nonmetallic (NM) sheath and primary use in branch (B) wiring.
 Romex® is also called SIMpull®, another Southerwire trademark that refers specifically to their jacketing, which makes pulling wire through conduit much easier.
 Many electricians and consumers also use the name “Romex®” generically to mean any wire that is NM-sheathed — similarly to how some people erroneously use “Kleenex” to mean any brand of facial tissue.
 However, you should only use the name Romex® to refer to Southwire’s cables with the Romex® brand name.

 Romex® cables typically consist of multiple THHN wires bundled together and sheathed in polyvinyl chloride (PVC), making them suitable for indoor applications such as garages, interior walls and surface wiring above ground.
 Contractors often use these wires to connect electrical panels to appliances and lights.
-The cables can be sensitive and deteriorate quickly outdoors since they do not have sufficient protection to stand up to exposure to the elements.
-Before beginning a wiring project, ensure you comply with regulations from the National Electric Code (NEC).
+The cables can be sensitive and deteriorate quickly outdoors since they do not have sufficient protection to withstand exposure to the elements.
+Before beginning a wiring project, ensure you comply with National Electric Code (NEC) regulations.
 Local building codes also differ from state to state, so check with the building code department in your area to get your project approved before you run Romex® wire.

 Romex® NM-B Wire Specifications